-Any student wishing to withdraw from school should visit with the Admissions Department to determine if and when re-admittance to the College is feasible.
-Students who leave Dunwoody for personal, family, work, and similar reasons are encouraged to re-apply for a future term.
+Any student wishing to withdraw from school should visit with the Student Affairs to determine if and when re-admittance to the College is feasible.
+Students who leave Dunwoody for personal, family, work, and similar reasons are encouraged to re-apply for a future term by connecting with the Admissions Department.

-Students who wish to be re-admitted should submit a re-admit application.
+Students who wish to be re-admitted should submit a re-admit application (https://dunwoody.edu/admission-aid/apply/).
 A student being re-admitted would need to follow the academic plan currently in place which may be different from the academic plan in place at the time the student initially withdrew.